Fear of Driving

 Regardless of whether you experience a fear of panic attacks whilst driving, whether your concerns are more related to performance anxiety, or a combination of both, the chief commonality here is fear.
 Essentially, you believe that something bad will happen in the future whilst driving.

 Therapy may include a combination of Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and exposure therapy.
 CBT helps to look at your beliefs, thoughts, and behaviours that are contributing to the maintenance of your fear of driving.
 ACT will encourage you take action towards achieving your goals, and exposure therapy is geared towards getting comfortable with being uncomfortable, at least for a while.
 Overcoming your driving related fears can be hard work but is achievable with the right knowledge, support, and dedication towards seeing things through.
-Why not make a booking today?
+Why not schedule a private consultation today?